jeremySrgt/lynightProject/README.md

 <img src="assets/logoBigger.png" >
 </p>

 Bloon is mobile application for E3 project in ESIEE Paris.
-He list all night clubs and events in Paris and recommend you according to you personnalized profile.
+It list all night clubs and events in Paris and recommend you according to you personnalized profile.
 Bloon organize your party into one click.